Semi-Bandit Learning for Monotone Stochastic Optimization: Introduction

 \subsection{Additional Results and Applications}

 We can also extend our main result to stochastic problems with continuous (or mixed) distributions.
 Here, we need to make some additional (mild) assumptions on the objective function.
 Informally, we require that for any fixed policy and leaf-node, the function value does not vary significantly with the variables $\bx$.
 This assumption is satisfied whenever the function value at a leaf-node is linear or monotone, which suffices for applications such as Prophet inequality and Pandora's box.
 In this case, we are able to obtain $\alpha$-regret bounds similar to Theorem~\ref{thm:main}.
 The algorithm for the continuous setting is identical to the discrete case.
-The main new idea in the analysis is the use of a different distance-measure between distributions (the Kolmogorov–Smirnov distance) and modifying the proof of the ``stability'' bound appropriately.
-We defer the formal definitions and results to \Cref{sec:continuous}.
+The main new idea in the analysis is the use of a different distance-measure between distributions (the Kolmogorov–Smirnov distance) and modifying the proof of the ``stability'' bound appropriately. {We also assume that the $\alpha$-approximation algorithm returns a $k$-threshold policy (defined in \Cref{sec:continuous}), which is a natural generalization of the discrete setting where any policy has at most $k$ branches per node; see the remark at the start of \Cref{sec:continuous} for further discussion.}

 Another extension of our main result is to censored and binary feedback.
 This extension requires discrete distributions and a more restrictive assumption on the objective function.
 Roughly speaking, we assume that the function value can always be determined based on the observed feedback (either censored or binary).
 This assumption is satisfied for the single-resource revenue management and sequential posted pricing problems.
 Again, we obtain regret bounds as in Theorem~\ref{thm:main}.
 While the high-level algorithm is the same, we need to design new sampling algorithms to construct the stochastically dominating distribution $\bld{E}$.
 This requires more work because the feedback from a probed item $i$ does not directly provide us with a sample of $\varX_i$.
 All the details of this extension are in \Cref{sec:binary/censored}.
 We note that the discrete-distribution assumption is necessary here in order to obtain $\sqrt{T}$ regret: see Appendix~\ref{app:lower-bound} for a regret lower bound of $\Omega(T^{2/3})$ under binary-feedback and continuous distributions.